 Tip 1: Know your weapon and play around it

 There had been plenty of talk around increasing the weapon pool players can draw from in the Gulag, with some even suggesting custom loadouts should be enabled.
-However, following the latest Warzone update, there is now a rotating pool of weapons to get used to.
+However, following a recent Warzone update, there is now a rotating pool of weapons to get used to.
 Each week the available guns will be cycled out and there are four unique sets in total.
+These can provide weapons from both Modern Warfare and Black Ops Cold War.
 One week could feature SMGs while another limits you to pistols.
 You’ll need to be well rounded to stay on top of the weekly rotation.

-If you’ve got an Assault Rifle like the M4A1, Kilo 141, or M13, you will be able to make short work of your opponents should you get the first few bullets in.
+If you’ve got an Assault Rifle like the Krig 6, Kilo 141, or M13, you will be able to make short work of your opponents should you get the first few bullets in.
 The key with accurate Assault Rifles such as these is to take advantage of the Gulag’s lines-of-sight and to pre-aim corners where your opponent is likely to appear.
+This means using ‘headglitches’ on the Nuketown revamp, mantling to awkward angles in the showers, you name it.
+Anything you can do to take a unique angle.

 If you spawn in with an SMG such as the MP5 or Striker 45, you’ll be able to get up close and personal and catch your opponent off guard with the new aggressive loadouts and their high fire rate potential.
 While these guns can also suit slower medium range fights, the high mobility they give can often result in a quick fight.